Punishment (psychology): Applied behavior analysis

+Applied behavior analysis (ABA) practitioners will sometimes use positive or negative punishments to modify the behaviors of intellectually or developmentally disabled individuals, including members of the autistic community.
+Punishment is considered one of the ethical challenges to autism treatment and has led to significant controversy.

-Controversy regarding ABA persists in the autism community.
-A 2017 study found that 46% of people with autism spectrum undergoing ABA appeared to meet the criteria for post-traumatic stress disorder (PTSD), a rate 86% higher than the rate of those who had not undergone ABA (28%).
+A 2017 study found that 46% of autistic people who had undergone ABA appeared to meet the criteria for post-traumatic stress disorder (PTSD), a rate 86% higher than the rate of those who had not undergone ABA (28%).
 According to the researcher, the rate of apparent PTSD increased after exposure to ABA regardless of the age of the patient.
-However, the quality of this study has been disputed by other researchers.
+However, the quality of this study has been disputed by some ABA researchers.

 Psychological manipulation

 Braiker identified the following ways that manipulators control their victims: